Spacemarine1789/api_yamdb/README.md

 execute the command: `git pull` to get info from remote (master)

-execute the command: `git pull origin <branch name>` to get info from remote.
+execute the command: `git pull origin <branch name>` to get code from remote.
 You need to switch to the branch you want to pull.